geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Description of the town's historical context, including its role in World War II.
 - The Fascination with Casinos
   - Personal enjoyment of casinos despite acknowledging their negative aspects.
-  - The author's affinity for playing cards and engaging with strangers in casinos.
+  - John's affinity for playing cards and engaging with strangers in casinos.
   - Encounter with Marjorie and their conversation about her marriage.
 - Conversational Comfort and Uncertainty
-  - The author's contrast between his reluctance to converse in most situations and his ease at the blackjack table.
+  - John's contrast between his reluctance to converse in most situations and his ease at the blackjack table.
   - Interaction with Anne and the dealer, James, during a blackjack game.
   - The idea of avoiding certain subjects and self-protective conversational tactics.
 - Reflecting on the Past
-  - Connection between James's comment about being a kid and the author's reflections on the past.
+  - Connection between James's comment about being a kid and John's reflections on the past.
-  - The author's internal discomfort and recollections sparked by James's comment.
+  - John's internal discomfort and recollections sparked by James's comment.
   - The idea that past experiences and selves persist within a person.
 - The Bonneville Salt Flats: Geology and Philosophy
   - Description of the Bonneville Salt Flats and its geological history.